FrankVilla/Erinson-Villarroel/README.md

 </div>

 ### About Me :
-I am University Graduate in Computer Engineering, I started my programming career in SIEMENS programming in C++ the first digital sensor controllers in 1999.
-Since then I knew that the world was heading toward a career in technology where the knowledge of several programming languages would be essential so I keep learning new programming languages.
-I am an iOS developer and live in Poland working for a big :whale: in the comfort of my home.
+I am an engineering graduate from the University 1998, I started my programming career at SIEMENS programming in C++ the first digital lift controllers in 1999.
+Since then I knew that the world was heading towards a career in technology where knowledge of various programming languages would be essential so I keep learning new programming languages.
+I am an iOS developer and live in Poland working for a Big :whale: in the comfort of my home.

 ### :hammer_and_wrench: Languages and Tools :
 <div>